gjbex/Scientific-C-plus-plus/source-code/Classes/QuadratureImplementations/Quadrature_benchmark/README.md

 # Quadrature dispatch benchmark

-This directory benchmarks the three existing quadrature variants without modifying their source trees:
+This directory benchmarks the existing quadrature variants without modifying their source trees:

 - `../Quadrature`: runtime polymorphism via a virtual base class;
 - `../Quadrature_CRTP`: compile-time polymorphism via CRTP;
 - `../Quadrature_duck_typing`: compile-time polymorphism via unconstrained
   templates.
+- `../Quadrature_duck_typing_template`: same duck-typed dispatch, but with a templated callable argument instead of `std::function`.

 Each benchmark executable links against only one implementation family so the existing global class names can remain unchanged.

 ## What is measured

-For a selected quadrature rule, each executable:
+Each executable:

 1. constructs one quadrature object outside the timed region;
 1. repeatedly integrates the same smooth function over five symmetric